MataDesigns/EasyJSON/README.md

 #### Creating Model

-Just create a class whos subclass is a JSONModel.
+Just create a class whos subclass is a EasyModel.

 **IMPORTANT** Properties that are type **Int** need a default value.